What types of fellowship does the Linda Hall Library offer?

 If my application is accepted, how will my fellowship funds be dispensed?

-- Offer a lecture or seminar to general public while in residence.
+- Offer a lecture or seminar to the general public if requested

-- Write an evaluation of the research experience at the Library and the extent to which the Library collections met research expectations.
+- Complete an evaluation of their research experience and the extent to which the library collections met research expectations

-Where do I find more information about the Library’s collections?
+Where do I find more information about the Linda Hall Library’s collections?

-More information on the collections can be found on the Library’s History of Science and Collections web pages.
-You may also want to look at the Library’s holdings in the online catalog or digital collections.
-You are welcome to send questions by email to email@example.com or to firstname.lastname@example.org or call us at 816.926.8701.
+More information on the Linda Hall Library’s collections can be found on the Library’s History of Science and Collections web pages.
+Applicants may also want to look at the Library’s holdings in the online catalog or digital collections.
+You are welcome to send questions by email to firstname.lastname@example.org or to email@example.com or call us at 816.926.8701.